 A lack of follow-up care is another reason for diminished health outcomes in minority populations.

-One study from the American Diabetes Association (ADA) noted the limitations in follow-up care for patients whose first language isn’t English in phone-based disease management programs.
+A study from the American Diabetes Association (ADA) noted the limitations in follow-up care for patients whose first language isn’t English in phone-based disease management programs.

 Research indicated that patients who spoke a first language other than English but went to a primarily English-speaking clinic might have a barrier to participating in their care — even when they had access to translators.